malidib/malidib.github.io/_pages/about.md

 My earlier research focused on the origins of the gas giants and their chemical composition, both for the solar system and exoplanets.

-I then became interested in using deep learning to map craters and boulders on the Moon and other objects, which eventually led to many other projects.
+I then became interested in using deep learning to map craters and boulders on the Moon and other objects, which eventually led to many other computer vision projects.

-Find out more about my research and experiences through the links above.
+Find out more about my work and experiences through the links above.